 I generally have a backlog of a few weeks’ worth of recipes for this blog.
 Occasionally I make something and decide I need to post it the very next day, but most of the time my recipes work their way through the list and slow process of photographing, editing, writing and publishing.
-This particular recipe has been in my queue for a few weeks now, and my boyfriend has asked me numerous times when I’m going to post it.
+This recipe has been in my queue for a few weeks now, and my husband has asked me numerous times when I’m going to post it.
 I usually take that as a sign that the recipe was pretty damn good.

 Any recollection I have of eating jerky made from animals is way foggy at this point.
-I’m sure the texture of tofu jerky isn’t exactly like it, but I definitely had something of an “Oh, yeah, I remember this kind of food” moment when I tasted it.
+I’m sure the texture of tofu jerky isn’t exactly like it, but I definitely had something of an “Oh, yeah, I remember this kind of food!” moment when I tasted it.

 Spicy Sriracha Tofu Jerky

-- 1/2 lb. extra firm tofu
+- 1 pound extra firm tofu

-- 2 tbsp. soy sauce
+- 1/4 cup soy sauce or tamari

-- 1/2 tsp. liquid smoke
+- 1 teaspoon liquid smoke

-- 1/4 tsp. garlic powder
+- 1/2 teaspoon garlic powder

-- Drain your tofu and pat dry.
+Drain the tofu and pat it dry.